ARM-software/AVH/DoxyGen/infrastructure/src/avh_gh_actions.md

           FVP_MPS2_Cortex-M3 --simlimit 10 -f fvp_config.txt -a Project.axf | tee Project.avh.log
 ```

+Also see [Execution in CI frameworks](../../simulation/html/hints.html#ci_frameworks) for useful hints about running FVPs in CI workflows.

 ## Running multiple configurations {#avh_gh_matrix}

 Software often needs to be tested in multiple configurations, with different toolchains and on different platforms.
 To simplify job definition for such variations you can use [matrix strategy in GitHub Action](https://docs.github.com/en/actions/using-jobs/using-a-matrix-for-your-jobs).